TheNoyesLab/WGS_SNP_pipelines/docs/FMPRE_project_update.md

     * We spoke with the Bionumerics agent to discuss pricing and potential discounts.
     * The standard price for performing wgMLST on raw reads (not assembled) with Bionumerics is $8.75 per sample.
     * Even with quoting the price for analyzing 150,000 genomes, the best price available was $7/sample.
-      * This price is prohibitively high considering that the price for 150,000 genomes would be > $1 million dollars.
+      * This price is prohibitively high considering that the cost for 150,000 genomes would be > $1 million dollars.
-  * All other pipelines
+  * IBM's pipeline for genome comparison
+    * We have all of the necessary bioinformatic results from this pipeline and are now working through the statistical analysis of phylogenetic trees.
+  * All other pipelines including kSNP3, lyve-SET, CFSAN-snp, and enterobase have been "containerized" for easier use.
+In combination with our newly developed pipeline, it's possible to install two programs
+  (singularity and nextflow) and be able to run all 4 pipelines with a single command.
+This is highly beneficial because one of the first challenges for using WGS pipelines is getting all of the software requirements.
+By using Singularity containers, we remove this hurdle and allow for the use of these 4 different pipelines, which each require different software tools, without the need for individual installation.

+Analyzing WGS results

 Dataset creation and ongoing analysis
   * As proposed, the selection of 15 different datasets was finalized.
   * Datasets are being analyzed sequentially